loader image

 Gertrude Bacon, who flew as a passenger at Windermere in 1912, described the step in her book All About Flying as follows: ‘The lower surface of the float, instead of being all of 1 piece, changes or ‘steps’ abruptly to another level.
 Some floats have 1 step, some more’.

 Wakefield obtained UK Patent No. 27,771 for a stepped float, having applied on 11 December 1911.
 The application was opposed by The British & Colonial Aeroplane Company Ltd (whose aeroplanes were prefixed Bristol), with a statutory declaration by Gnosspelius.
 It was the view of Arthur Edwards & Co Ltd, Wakefield’s Patent Agents, that Bristol had no standing since there was no evidence to show their interest either as manufacturers or under prior patents.
 Wakefield, a Barrister, represented himself.
 At the end of the Hearing, the Judge declared the sealing of a patent and awarded legal costs in Wakefield’s favour, stating that he would give his full decision in a written judgment.
 Delivered on 18 March 1913, the decision was that, having conducted considerable experiment successfully, Wakefield had combined features in a novel way.
+There does not appear to have been any ill-feeling between Gnosspelius and Wakefield; in The Aeroplane magazine of 25 January 1912, Gnosspelius had been described as ‘designer and engineer to [Wakefield’s] the Lakes Flying Company’.

 Flight